juntao/arenztopia/content/news/Issue 9.md

 ## Weather
 by Mezoir Logan

 Tropical Storm Sophia turned into a Category 1 Hurricane and made landfall on Thursday.
 It blazed through Austerfield and made a seiries of thunderstorms over Olb City.
-Next week should see some light showers and strong winds
+Next week should see some light showers and strong winds.

 ## Coronavirus Report
 by Owen Miyazoi